Seattle DUI Defense Lawyer

 Any drug is incredibly broad, and, just in case you were wondering if “any drug” could possibly include something that you were prescribed by your doctor, rest assured, it does: One section of Washington’s DUI law states, “the fact that a person charged with a violation of this section is or has been entitled to use a drug under the laws of this state shall not constitute a defense against a charge of violating this section.”

-This means that, even if you’ve been told, by a medical professional, you need to use a particular drug for your own well-being, you can still be pulled over by a police officer, arrested for DUI, and face both fines and jail time for using that drug.
+This means that, even if you’ve been told by a medical professional that you need to use a particular drug for your own well-being, you can still be pulled over by a police officer, arrested for DUI, and face both fines and jail time for using that drug.
 Travelers who take prescription medicine should be very careful and always talk to a doctor about whether it’s safe to drive while on the medication.

 EVEN THOUGH MARIJUANA IS LEGAL IN WASHINGTON, CAN YOU STILL GET A DUI FOR WEED?